Thomas Steiner (@tomayac)

 via Echofon in reply to FilipStanis

-After the @ChromeDevTools team fixed an inconsistency that kept irritating me and that I’ve reported in bugs.chromium.org/p/chromium/iss…, a lot of other developers’ workflows broke.
-Rather than undoing the fix, the team implemented a solution ⤵️ that workstwitter.com/ChromeDevTools…
+After the @ChromeDevTools team fixed an inconsistency that kept irritating me and that I’ve reported in https://t.co/SpIgsjjit0, a lot of other developers’ workflows broke.
+Rather than undoing the fix, the team implemented a solution ⤵️ that works

 via Echofon

-anssik Just wrapping up the report for the @w3c Workshop on Web and Machine Learning… public release soon.
-Still stoked by the high energy and passion of this community.
-More exciting developments are ahead of us on this journey.
-Stay tuned! 👋 w3.org/2020/06/machin…
+RT @anssik: Just wrapping up the report for the @W3C Workshop on Web and Machine Learning… public release soon.
+Still stoked by the high…

 @diekus @MSEdgeDev @Microsoft Wow, that’s brilliant!
 Congratulations on the new job! 🎈